islco/sudo/source/_posts/2017-06-20-adding-an-export-button-using-django-csv-exporter.md

 ```

 ## Steps to Adding an Export to Page Using Django CSV Exporter
-Here are the steps needed to an
+Here are the steps needed to add an export button using this package.

 ### Step 1 - Adding the View
 First, you will need to update imports so you have the following packages: